pymc-devs/pymc-examples/examples/causal_inference/moderation_analysis.myst.md

 pgm.render();
 ```

-Because we want to focus on the moderation concept and not the specific example. it can be useful to use consistent and more abstract notation, so we will define:
+Because we want to focus on the moderation concept and not the specific example it can be useful to use consistent and more abstract notation, so we will define:
 - $x$ as the main predictor variable.
 In this example it is training.
 - $y$ as the outcome variable.
 In this example it is muscle percentage.
 - $m$ as the moderator.
 In this example it is age.